c16u/windows-uwp/windows-apps-src/design/app-settings/guidelines-for-app-settings.md

 </div>
 -->

-## "About" section and "Give feedback" button
+## "About" section and "Send feedback" button

 If you need an "About this app" section in your app, create a dedicated app settings page for that.
-If you want a "Give Feedback" button, place that toward the bottom of the "About this app" page.
+If you want a "Send feedback" button, place that toward the bottom of the "About this app" page.

 "Terms of Use" and "Privacy Statement" should be [hyperlink buttons](../controls-and-patterns/hyperlinks.md) with wrapping text.